gnosia93/eliminate-db-hotblock/readme.md

-# Improving Appication Performance with AWS ElastiCache #
+# Eliminating Database Hot Blocks with with AWS ElastiCache #

 Today's application is ...